 While the advent of electrical lighting was an extremely useful and helpful technological gain (we can turn lights on and off whenever we want, which was not always the case in history!), it is important to remember that our hitting a light switch when it is dark outside is man made, not dictated by nature.
 Darker months, i.e. months with less sunlight hours are meant for increased rest.
 When this pattern of nature is followed, many people experience increased vitality and robust health.
 Especially in a day and age where so many of us tend to be on overdrive and burn the candle at both ends, it is important to use the winter to rest and replenish, the same way the earth does, until spring.

 Many of us may not have this “luxury”, to get to bed earlier during winter.
 For example, those who are up with babies during the night, work night shifts, or have other obligations.
 If this is you, just do your best by getting to bed earlier when the opportunity arises.
-If you have difficulty sleeping through the night, consider getting to the root of that with a virtual consultation.
+If you have difficulty sleeping through the night, consider getting to the root of what is going on with a wellness consultation.
 The same cause that is affecting your sleep, has the potential to affect other aspects of your health as well, so it’s best to get ahead of any potential imbalance.

 Wishing you rejuvenating sleep.

 Love being a woman,